SC328 - New Developments in High-speed Optical Networking: OTN beyond 100G, 100G/200G/400G Ethernet, Flex Ethernet

 OTN is being deployed by many operators for their next generation network builds.
-This course will cover the basic concepts of G.709, with specific emphasis on the recently added interfaces and capabilities.
+This course will cover the basic optical transport networking concepts, with specific emphasis on the recently developed interfaces and capabilities.
 You will learn how Ethernet, Flex Ethernet and other traffic can be carried by an international standard based digital wrapper solution.
 You will develop an appreciation for the flexibility provided in the latest OTN standards to transport a wide variety of client signals and to efficiently manage bandwidth.

 Short Course Benefits: